JT5519/Spirit-In-Me/README.md

 <img src="Snaps/BehaviorTree.png" width="1000" alt="boo">

-That explains the enemy AI working in detial.
+That explains the enemy AI working in detail.

 ## Some other games by me
 * [FPPPS - An FPS game](https://github.com/JT5519/First-FPS)